deeputg/amm-dex/README.md

 - pyteal 0.7.0

 ## Instructions
-Please follow the following instructions to deploy and test the dex application.
-Also, create an environment file to declare values of env variables.
+Please follow the following instructions to deploy and test the DEX application.
+Also, create an environment file to declare values of the env variables.

 ### Deploy contracts
 Compile contracts :